codeDisplayer/todo-app/README.md

 # TODO for next collaborators:
-- Make components directory and create TodoItemComponent and use it in Homepage route inside the .todo-list-container.
+- Make components directory and create TodoItemComponent and use it in Homepage route inside the .todo-list-container div in the homepage.
 - style Homepage

 # external packages used:
 ## production:
 - react-router-dom
+- moment (for dates and time).
 - no other package

 ## development:
-- casual (for generating dummy data).
-For more details: https://www.npmjs.com/package/casual#embedded-generators
+- casual-browserify (for generating dummy data).
+For more details: https://www.npmjs.com/package/casual-browserify.
 - no other package